Dadasaheb Phalke: Second London visit, debt, and success with Lanka Dahan

 With the success of three films, Phalke was able to repay all his debts.
-There was huge demand for the film copies from various theater managers in the country.
+There was huge demand for the film copies from various theatre managers in the country.
 Considering the tremendous response to the films, he decided to buy electronic machinery worth around ₹30000 and left for London on 1 August 1914, taking with him his three films.
 Mr. Kepburn of "Bioscope Cine-Weekly", who had helped Phalke during his first London visit, arranged some screenings of the films in London.
 The films were praised for their technical aspects.
 Various producers including Cecil Hepworth of Walton Studios requested Phalke to produce films in England.
 Hepworth placed an offer before Phalke to produce Indian films in England, bringing cast and crew from India whose expenses on travel, lodging and boarding, and salary would be paid by Hepworth.
 Phalke was offered a monthly salary of 300 pounds along with 20% of the profits.
 Phalke declined the offer and explained Hepworth that he would continue making films in India.
 Warner Brothers also offered to buy 200 film copies to which Phalke agreed.
 However, before the official agreements were to be signed, Phalke had to come back to India after the news about the worrisome condition of his studio.

 On returning to India, Phalke noticed that the financial condition had worsened due to ongoing World War I. His investor had stopped advancing the capital and asked to shut down the studio.
 He approached Yashwantrao Nadkarni and Abasaheb Chitnis for the loan to bring the equipment bought in London.
 They offered to pay half of the amount on short term basic.
 With the ongoing World War, Phalke also faced the scarcity of the raw films and decided to make a few short films.
 He received a loan on the security of studio and started working on Raja Shreeyal.
 Though filming started, it could not be completed due to various reasons.
 To get capital for his next film, Phalke approached the leaders of the Swadeshi movement without any luck.
 He also published an advertisement in the newspapers and distributed handbills, appealing for the help assuring the repayment with interest.
 However, only three people responded to the advertisement.
 One of them published a letter in the newspaper, Dainik Sandesh, appealing to the leaders of the Indian Home Rule movement who wanted Phalke to join the movement before any loan could be granted.
 Indian nationalist Bal Gangadhar Tilak tried helping Phalke through Paisa Fund Glass Works but could not succeed.
 During 1916, Phalke undertook a tour to raise the capital.
 He screened his films at the princely states of Aundh, Gwalior, Indore, Jamkhandi, and Miraj.
 The King of Aundh granted ₹1000 and the Princess of Indore provided a loan of ₹5000 and ₹1500 as a payment of his shows.